helenplesko/a3web/group.md

 Completed: In Progress

-## 25. Site Banner (to be displayed on each page)
+## 25. Site Banner

-Desc:  banner with Layer Larks + slogan, maybe logo if possible
+Desc:  banner with Layer Larks + slogan, maybe logo if possible, to be displayed on each page

 Worked on by: Ryan